Click and Collect – Please contact us to arrange collection or delivery of this item

 A large North African terracotta storage jar,

 This pot was sourced in Morocco; similar pots can originate from anywhere in the Mediterranean region.
+It could be considerably older than 19th Century - they are hard to date with certainty as they've been made this way for at least three millennia.
 They are often kept in cool cellars and are sealed for long-term and seasonal storage of all manner of produce: grain, olive oil, figs etc. and make wonderful garden ornaments.
 Whilst we can't guarantee them against frost we know them to be very hardy.